Cystic Fibrosis Care

 Cystic Fibrosis Clinic

-Cystic Fibrosis Clinic is held every Wednesday and every other Thursday, in the Specialty Clinic on the 2nd floor of the South Tower.
-We also occasionally see patients in the Pulmonology Office in Suite 310 of the Medical Office Building.
-We see our patients at least one time every three months, but their varies depending on the specific needs of the patient and family.
-If the patient is a newly diagnosed child with CF or is having acute illness, we will see them more frequently.
-During clinic, each patient is seen and cared for by a multi-disciplinary team that is specially trained and educated in CF care.
-The team works together to provide support and education that is necessary for our patients and families to effectively manage their CF at home.
-Families should be prepared to spend ample time with us on clinic day, because we want to provide you with a complete and thorough visit each time you come.
+Cystic Fibrosis Clinic is held Tuesdays, Wednesdays, and Thursdays in the Pulmonology Clinic on the 1st floor of the South Tower.
+We see our patients at least one time every three months, but this varies depending on the specific needs of the patient and family.
+If the patient is a newly diagnosed child with CF or is having an acute illness, we will see them more frequently.
+During the clinic, each patient is seen and cared for by a multi-disciplinary team that is specially trained and educated in CF care.
+The Team works together to provide the support and education that is necessary for our patients and families to effectively manage their CF at home.
+Families should be prepared to spend ample time with us on clinic day because we want to provide you with a complete and thorough visit each time you come.

 The East Tennessee Children's Hospital CF Care Center has been serving this area for over 30 years.
 Because Cystic Fibrosis is a complex disease that affects so many body systems, the CF Center is staffed by a dedicated multi-disciplinary team.
 The CF team at East Tennessee Children's Hospital works with each CF family to meet their individualized needs and keep them as healthy and involved as possible.
 Over the past 30 years, we have striven to be a leader in CF disease management with continuous education and updates for our staff.
 We actively participate in quality improvement initiatives and projects to identify opportunities for betterment.